spraakbanken/sparv-retreat2024/README.md

     - <token>:sbx_uppercase.upper
 ```

-In your corpus folder, run `sparv clean -e` to remove any existing previous results, and then run `sparv run`
+In your corpus folder, run `sparv clean --all` to remove any existing previous annotation files and results,
-to create new export files containing your new annotation.
+and then run `sparv run` to create new export files containing your new annotation.
 Check them out!

 # Task 2: Create a sentence-based annotator